2014 Copa do Brasil: Copa Sudamericana qualification

-The best seven teams eliminated before the Round of 16 with the best 2013 Série A or 2013 Série B record (excluding those qualified for 2014 Copa Libertadores) qualify for 2014 Copa Sudamericana.
+The best seven teams eliminated before the Round of 16 with the best 2013 Série A or 2013 Série B record (excluding those qualified for 2014 Copa Libertadores) qualified for 2014 Copa Sudamericana.

 1 Sport Recife is qualified as (Brazil 8) in the 2014 Copa Sudamericana, independently of qualifying position of the other seven teams.

 Knockout stages

 A draw by CBF was held on August 18 to set the matches for this round.
 The 16 qualified teams were divided in two pots.
-Teams from pot 1 are the ones who competed at the 2014 Copa Libertadores plus the two highest CBF ranked teams qualified via the Third Round.
-Pot 2 is composed of the other teams that qualified through the Third Round.
+Teams from pot 1 were the ones who competed at the 2014 Copa Libertadores plus the two highest CBF ranked teams qualified via the Third Round.
+Pot 2 was composed of the other teams that qualified through the Third Round.
 Each pot was divided into 4 pairs according to the CBF ranking.
-That division makes sure that each team within a pair will not face each other before the finals as they will be placed in opposite sides of the bracket.
+That division ensured that each team within a pair will not face each other before the finals, as they will be placed in opposite sides of the bracket.
 There was a draw to decide the home team of the round of 16.
-The following stages will have other draws to determine the order of the matches as the tournament advances.
+The following stages had other draws to determine the order of the matches as the tournament advanced.